StackStorm/st2docs/docs/source/upgrade_notes.rst

   to 2.3.2 if you are getting error like: `#3606 <https://github.com/StackStorm/st2/issues/3606>` or you are using the st2client API's `query()` method.

+* Notifier now consumes "ActionExecution" RabbitMQ exchange with queue name ``st2.notifiers.execution.work``.
+Notifier used to scan ``LiveAction`` exchange with ``st2.notifiers.work`` queue name.
+When you upgrade from |st2| versions older than v2.3, make sure ``st2.notifiers.work`` queue size is 0 before upgrading.
+If you upgrade when it's non-empty, you might miss notifications.
+Post upgrade, please delete queue ``st2.notifiers.work`` queue manually using ``rabbitmqadmin purge queue name=st2.notifiers.work``.
+If not, this queue will grow indefinitely and rabbitmq would eat up a lot of disk space.
+  See `issue 3622 <https://github.com/StackStorm/st2/issues/3622>`__ for details.

 |st2| v2.2
 ----------